MountainSlayer/SquareAndMultiply/README.md

-SquareAndMultiply
+Square And Multiply
 =================

-Square and Multiply algorithm
+Square and Multiply algorithm.